jrpat/sex/README.md

 #define SEX_VALCHARS_MAX 1024  /* default is 512 */
 ```

-By default `sexprint()` prints the stems of the tree in grey if printing
+By default `sexprint()` colors the tree stems grey if printing to
-to a tty.
+a tty.
 To change the color, set the `sex_color_stem` variable before
 calling `sexprint()`:

 ```c